Replacement Cost vs Actual Cash Value: How Car Insurance Payouts Work

 • Agreed Value: You and the insurer lock in a specific payout amount upfront (usually backed by an appraisal).
 If the car is totaled, you receive that agreed amount — no depreciation, no surprises.

 For collectors, agreed value is almost always the better choice.
-Learn more about classic car insurance specialized coverage to make sure your investment is fully protected.
+Learn more about classic car coverage options and how specialty policies differ from standard auto insurance.

 Compare Car Insurance Rates in Ohio